2022 Andalusian regional election: Election date

-In the aftermath of the May 2021 border crisis between Morocco and Spain, Vox announced it would end its confidence and supply arrangement with the PP–Cs coalition government after it became known that the authorities had agreed to take custody of 13 unaccompanied minors from Ceuta.
-This made the prospect of a snap election likelier, coupled with speculation about an earlier election date following the gains achieved by the PP in the 2021 Madrilenian regional election at the expense of Cs.
+In the aftermath of the May 2021 border crisis between Morocco and Spain, Vox announced it would end its confidence and supply arrangement with the PP–Cs ruling coalition after it became known that the authorities had agreed to take custody of 13 unaccompanied minors from Ceuta.
+This made the prospect of a snap election likelier, particularly following the gains achieved by the PP in the 2021 Madrilenian regional election at the expense of Cs.
 The Andalusian government initially responded by indicating a tentative date for the next election of Sunday, 27 November 2022, in order to dispel any rumours about the instability of the governing coalition.

-In November 2021, and amid concerns that parliamentary negotiations would fail to deliver the 2022 budget due to opposition from both the PSOE–A and Vox, it was suggested that a snap election would be called for either 27 February or 6 March, coinciding with the festivities of Andalusia Day.
+In November 2021, amid concerns that parliamentary negotiations would fail to deliver a budget for 2022 due to opposition from both the PSOE–A and Vox, it was suggested that a snap election would be called for either 27 February or 6 March, coinciding with the festivities of Andalusia Day.
 Together with speculation on an early election in Castile and León to be held in the spring of 2022, it was initially suggested that the two elections could be held simultaneously.
-However, on 30 November 2021, several days after his budget for 2022 was voted down by the parliament, President Juan Manuel Moreno said that an early election would be held but that his will was to set the election date for either June or October 2022, which meant that a Castilian-Leonese snap election, widely expected to be called before 10 March and finally called for 13 February, would be held sooner.
-On 19 January, Juan Manuel Moreno announced that he would make up his mind about a snap election "throughout February", with an early dissolution that month bringing the regional election date to either April or May.
-However, following the PP and Vox's results in the Castilian-Leonese election and the rising prospects of a coalition government between the two in that region, members of Moreno's government acknowledged that a snap election before late in the year would now be unlikely, with the originally scheduled date of 27 November returning to the spotlight as one of the likeliest election dates.
+On 30 November, several days after his 2022 budget was voted down by the parliament, President Juanma Moreno announced that an early election would be held but that his will was to set the election date for either June or October 2022, which meant that the Castilian-Leonese election, finally called for 13 February, would be held earlier.
+On 19 January 2022, Moreno announced that he would make up his mind about a snap election "throughout February", with an early dissolution that month bringing the regional election date to either April or May.
+The negative PP results and Vox's breakthrough in Castile and León forced a coalition government between the two in the region, leading Moreno's government to temporarily put any plans for a snap election on hold, with the originally scheduled date of 27 November returning to the spotlight.

-The election of Alberto Núñez Feijóo as new national PP leader on 2 April 2022 in replacement of Pablo Casado sparked new rumours of a snap election in Andalusia, and on 24 April Juan Manuel Moreno announced that the regional election would be held before the summer.
-The next day, it was confirmed that the election would be held on 19 June.
+The appointment of Alberto Núñez Feijóo as new national PP leader on 2 April 2022—replacing Pablo Casado—sparked renewed electoral interest in Andalusia, culminating in Moreno's announcement on 24 April that the regional election would be held before the summer.
+The following day it was confirmed that it would be held on 19 June, with the dissolution of parliament imminent.
+The Parliament of Andalusia was officially dissolved on 26 April 2022 with the publication of the dissolution decree in the BOJA, setting election day for 19 June and scheduling for the chamber to reconvene on 14 July.

-Parliamentary composition
+Outgoing parliament

-The Parliament of Andalusia was officially dissolved on 26 April 2022, after the publication of the dissolution decree in the Official Gazette of the Regional Government of Andalusia.
-The table below shows the composition of the parliamentary groups in the Parliament at the time of dissolution.
+The table below shows the composition of the parliamentary groups in the chamber at the time of dissolution.